felixhorns/spar/README.md

 A complete Python 2.7 environment is specified by the YAML file in the repository, which can be used to create an environment using Anaconda.
 Key dependencies are `pandas`, `primer3`, and `pysam`.

 Immcantation 2.6.0 is required to run igblast and can be installed using Docker or Singularity using the instructions [here](https://immcantation.readthedocs.io/en/version-2.4.0/docker/intro.html).
-Containerization such as Docker or Singularity greatly simplifies installation of igblast and is highly recommended.
+Containerization such as Docker or Singularity simplifies installation of igblast and is recommended.
 The pipeline is currently configured to use Singularity.
 Singularity image for immcantation must be located at `resources/immcantation-2.6.0.simg`.

 ## Running the SPAR primer design pipeline